Whether it’s your first time or your seventeenth, getting a new pair of rock climbing shoes is super exciting.

 If you’re climbing at more advanced levels, this is especially important.
 The looser the climbing shoe, the less sensitivity and precision you’ll have with your footwork on routes.

-Having your toes right against the front of the shoe is also important for maximizing control.
+Having your toes right against the front of the shoe but still having the ability to gently curl your toes is how it should fit.
+Shoes should also be snug all around, which is important for maximizing control.
 You need to be able to feel and balance on those dime-sized edges!

 Combined with the stiffness that comes with a fresh pair of shoes, a properly tight fit will feel less-than-comfortable at first.